Dio Brando

-The poor son of Dario Brando, an abusive alcoholic who worked Dio's mother to death, Dio was originally a young British with enormous enmity towards others who, due to the power of an ancient stone mask, becomes a powerful immortal vampire.
-After the events of the first part, he reappears a 100 years later in the third part now as user of the time-stopping Stand named The World.
-As the series' most prolific villain, his defining trait is his staunch ambition, which manifests in a peerless desire for power, no matter the cost.
+The poor son of Dario Brando, an abusive alcoholic who worked Dio's mother to death, Dio first appears as a young misanthrope who, via the power of an ancient stone mask, becomes an immortal vampire.
+A century after the events of the first part, he resurfaces as the user of the time-stopping Stand named The World.
+As the series' most prolific villain, his defining trait is his staunch ambition, which develops into a "might makes right" philosophy and a drive for absolute control through absolute power.

 Creation and design

 When beginning the series, Dio was the character that Araki looked forward to drawing the most.
 He also revealed that he had not thought up a weakness for the character and that it was difficult to come up with a way for Dio to be defeated.
-In regard to Dio's characterization, Araki said that he was inspired by FBI profiling of serial killers, admitting that in a way he thinks they must be incredibly strong to be able to commit the heinous crimes that they do.
+In regard to Dio's characterization, Araki said that he was inspired by FBI profiling of Serial killers, admitting that in a way he thinks they must be incredibly strong to be able to commit the heinous crimes that they do.
 How serial killers control their victims through psychological manipulation interested Araki as well, a trait similar to how Dio uses his charisma to ensure his followers to do his bidding.
 Araki intended to characterize Dio as unapologetically baleful in his pursuit of power, with his literal abandonment of his humanity reflecting his figurative and emotional one.
 Araki wanted his name to sound cool next to JoJo's, so he chose Dio, the Italian word for God.

-According to Araki, Dio's physical appearance is inspired by Rutger Hauer's character Roy Batty from the 1982 film Blade Runner.
+Araki said that he wanted Dio to embody the "attractiveness of evil" and created him to be a "beautiful, pretty boy".
+In classic villain style, his eyes are slightly slanted and he shows dimples and fangs when smiling.
+His hair is blond to contrast with Jonathan's black hair.
+Dio's appearance was inspired by western idols, and in a separate interview Araki specifically mentioned the short hairstyle and muscles of Rutger Hauer's character Roy Batty from the 1982 film Blade Runner influencing Dio's design.
+The author brought in the vampire element in order to depict a dark world that had rarely been seen in Weekly Shōnen Jump up to that point.
+Although the character is popular with women in the story, Araki said Dio is more interested in dominating than loving.
+In regards to his sexuality, Araki stated in a 2007 interview that "[Dio's] sort of a composed character that could go either way.
+[He] could go with a man or a woman."